 Water credits putumayo

-Water credits are one of our six payment layers for smallfarmers and indigenous groups guarding tropical forest.
+Water credits are one of our six payment layers for smallfarmers and Indigenous groups guarding tropical forest.

 ALL THE NERDY DETAILS...